 Spilling over from Antibes’ more residential quarter, Juan-les-Pins is petite—which makes it best navigated on foot.
 Be sure to swing by the shady square known as La Pinède (square Frank Jay Gould) to check out the legions of local pétanque players.
-Nearby, the town’s long-awaited Palais des Congrès, or Convention Center (www.antibesjuanlespins-congres.com) recently opened to much fanfare.
-With the perennial success of year-round conferences in nearby Cannes, Juan-les-Pins’ local municipality is hoping to shift some of the business action here.
+Nearby, the ultra-contemporary Antipolis Palais des Congrès, or Convention Center (www.antipolis-events.com), hosts both year-round international conferences as well as the town’s friendly Tourist Office.

-Most of us, however, would rather stroll the long, beachside promenade to Golfe-Juan where Napoleon kicked off his march to Paris and famous Hundred Days in power in 1815.
+Most of us, however, would prefer to give business events a miss in favor of a stroll along the sweeping beachside promenade to Golfe-Juan instead.
+It was here that Napoleon kicked off his march to Paris and famous Hundred Days in power in 1815.
 Alternatively, pick a beach bar, order a glass of rosé, and watch the sun drop over the Iles de Lérins.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.